Colourful Northern India

 - All international flights and airport taxes (quoted and booked separately)

-- Domestic flight between Varanasi and Delhi (quoted and booked separately)
+- Varanasi to Delhi (quoted and booked separately)

 - Telephone bill, laundry and any items of a personal nature